-One of the four sets of preferences is thought to be the most dominate in anyone individual, the next three reduce in influence, the forth less dominate preference is thought to be mostly unnoticeable and only becomes apparent in extreme or stressful situations.
+One of the four sets of preferences (functional stack) is thought to be the most dominant in anyone individual.
+The next three reduce in influence.
+The forth less dominant preference (inferior) is thought to be mostly unnoticeable and only becomes apparent in extreme or stressful situations.

-How to workout the MBTI functional stack, aka the dominate, auxiliary, tertiary and inferior functions.
+How to workout the MBTI functional stack, aka the dominant, auxiliary, tertiary and inferior functions.

-The myers briggs personality type indicated has under gone some criticism because it lacks reliability in some cases.
-I have personally found it to be a very effective personality judging tool for some individuals, however some people are difficult to categorize using the model with conflicting results.
+The Myers Briggs Personality Type indicator has under gone some criticism because it lacks reliability in some cases.
+I have personally found it to be a very effective personality judging tool for some individuals.
+However, some people are difficult to categorize using the model with conflicting results.

 How you can use this system to your benefit

-Understanding the different personality types people have can be of great benefit to you in business and your personal life.
-It can enable you to treat people accordingly depending on what type of personality they have, it will give you an insight into what makes that person tick, what they want and how they’re likely to react to certain events and situations.
+Understanding the different personality types people have, can be of great benefit to you in business and your personal life.
+It can enable you to treat people accordingly depending on what type of personality they have.
+It will give you an insight into what makes that person tick, what they want, and how they are likely to react to certain events and situations.

 See locus of control for more on personality types and how we deal with the world.

 What is your favorite color? and what does it say about your personality?
 Color Psychology & Color Personality.